DerelictDrone/means-course/README.md

+# MEANS Course project, done by Phpminor(derelict-drone)
 # MeanCourse

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.2.

 ## Development server
+Make sure to edit connection_config, both the .js and .ts files in accordance to your use case. (currently it comes with my own configs, which will most likely not work for you)

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `ng serve` for an angular dev server.
+Navigate to `http://localhost:25565/`.
 The app will automatically reload if you change any of the source files.

+Run `npm run start:server` to run the node server with NodeMon.

 ## Code scaffolding